benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 #### Excellent Communicator

-I've touched on mature engineers being good communicators earlier already, but of course this deserves to stand on it's own.
+I've touched on mature developers being good communicators earlier already, but of course this deserves to stand on it's own.

-Mature engineers communicate excellently by always taking the context of their communicating peers into account.
+Mature developers communicate excellently by always taking the context of their communicating peers into account.
 They know or at least have a sense about their counterpart's goals, their state of mind, sometimes maybe even the mood they're in, and how their peers usually communicate.